-We would like to officially welcome Batavia Community Recreation League, Goshen Youth Basketball, and Rockwern Academy to the CPYBL.
+We would like to officially welcome Batavia Community Recreation League, Cincinnati Country Day School, Goshen Youth Basketball, KIngs 7th-12th, Mayerson JCC, Milford Basketball Association, Rockwern Academy, and West Clermont Youth Basketball Association to the CPYBL.
 Other organizations are finalizing plans to join us.
 We look forward to working with you during the 2017-2018 season.

 In anticipation of a large expansion in the off-season, we are putting together informational pages for Parents, Coaches, and Coordinators.
 These pages will be refined over the course of the summer.
 Please note that coaches and coordinators are also given access to portals which contain information about their own teams and organizations that is not visible to the public.

 The Cincinnati Premier Youth Basketball League works with local communities and organizations to provide the best possible basketball experience for youth in the Southwest Ohio area.
 We are not in the business of creating teams so if you are looking for a team for your child, please contact your local government or school district who can point you in the right direction.
 Also, feel free to browse our Organizations page which contains information about our member communities including contact information.